 - The reputation of the supplier

 You will not want to work with a lousy reputation supplier.
-All three of these factors affect how your customers perceive your brand and your results.
+All three factors affect how your customers perceive your brand and your results.

 - Set a supplier budget.
 This budget should include the wholesale price of your product and shipping and delivery costs.
 Find a supplier who can give you a good margin on your purchases.